m-sabih/DataAnalysis-Udacity-Nanodegree/README.md

 <b> Project-2:
 Investigating a Dataset : TMDB Movie Dataset </b>

 In this project, I go through the data analysis process and see how everything fits together.
+It contains following steps
+- Data Wrangling
+- Asking Questions.
+- Exploring
+- Conclusion

 <b> Project-3:
 Analyze A/B Test Results </b>